JasonPaulGithub/Venly-Tech-Test/README.md

 Negatives
 ---
-- The test requrires access to your laptop camera.
 - Feedback was very crypic and took over two weeks.
-- Be prepared to sit there and concentrate ona timer for three hours.
+- Be prepared to sit there and concentrate on a timer for three hours.
+- The test requrires access to your laptop camera the entire time.
-- Make minor mistakes like the ones in the feedback, and they will fail you.
+- Make minor mistakes like the ones in the feedback and they will fail you.
 - I reached almost all the criteria, but it clearly made no difference.

 Test Rating